C4ptainCrunch/thesis/source/index.rst

-Next, we overload the ``Game.step(i)`` method so that we do not compute twice state if it was already in the tree.
+Next, we overload the ``Game.step(i)`` method so that we do not compute twice a state if it was already in the tree.
 If a new node was generated, we keep a reference to the parent when we create a new child.